RogerBaklund/LayoutProcessor/README.md

       <span class="glyphicon glyphicon-exclamation-sign" style="font-size:150%;color:red"></span>
       " $msg
       </div>

+A layout with a single statement can be defined on one line, but care must be taken when it is a single multiline statement.
+This will fail:

+    =foo:<p>This paragraph
+            spans two lines</p>

+The parser can not distinguish between a single multiline statement and multiple statements.
+It will treat the second line as a statement and fail with the message `Undefined layout "spans two lines</p>"`

+The solution is to start the multiline statement on a new indented line:

+    =foo:
+      <p>This paragraph
+         spans two lines</p>

+When there are multiple statements this is not a problem.
+This works:

+    =foo:<p>This paragraph
+            spans two lines</p>
+         <p>Another paragraph</p>

+It works because the second line is indented more than the third.
+This would have failed:

+    =foo:<p>This paragraph
+         spans two lines</p>
+         <p>Another paragraph</p>

 ### Markup

 The `<` prefix is used to output markup.
 This is similar to `'` (literal output), it does **not**